 Continuity Psychology Definition

-According to psychology experts, continuity in psychology is referring to the ability to continue on the same way continuously indefinitely.
-To be continuous, per se, Gestalt Theory speaks of vision and creating continuous patterns that are connected to objects uninterrupted, forever.
+According to psychology experts, continuity in psychology refers to the ability to continue on the same way continuously indefinitely.
+Gestalt Theory speaks of vision and creating continuous patterns that are connected to objects uninterrupted, forever.
 Locke's memory theory of your memory being your consciousness is similar to Gestalt's theory.

 However, Thomas Reid (1710-1796) disagreed with these theories, using his memory as an example.
 He stated that he could not remember everything he had ever done in his lifetime, so how could your memory be your consciousness?
 How could that be if we have forgotten things in our lives?